-The Metal Machinist (First Class)’s Guide For Emigrating to Australia
+For a Metal Machinist (First Class) Emigrating to Australia

 Welcome to our guide on the Australian skills assessment process for a Metal Machinist (First Class).
 Before we examine the skills required to be recognised as a Metal Machinist (First Class) it may be helpful to explain that the skills assessment is the first step of the emigration process.
 The skills Assessment of a Metal Machinist (First Class) determines their eligibility to emigrate and the visa options available.
 Ultimately, it will affect their employment opportunities once they are in Australia.